lino-framework/book/docs/dev/tours.rst

 different demo projects.
 Until that problem is fixed, we must run each tour manually as described below.

-Our collection of screenshot tours is in :ref:`tours`.

 Screenshot tours are done using the :mod:`lino.api.selenium` module.

 How to run a screenshot tour